Short-Term Rentals for Operators

 Q: Has the Fort Erie Short-term rental Program changed since January 2022?

-A: Yes, significant changes have been made to the Town’s Short-term rental program, effective January 4, 2022 and subsequently on July 18, 2022.
-Full details of the updated Short-term rental program can be found in the Short-Term Rental By-law
+A: Yes, significant changes have been made to the Town’s Short-term rental program, effective July 18, 2022.
+Full details of the updated Short-term Rental program can be found in the Short-Term Rental By-law

 Q: How much does a Short-Term Rental licence cost?

 A: A Short-Term Rental licence costs $750.00 for a Short-Term Rental that has one to two bedrooms and $1,250.00 for a Short-Term Rental with three bedrooms.

 Q: How can I stay up to date on Short-Term Rentals programming?